mithrams07/-Wordpress-Install-docker-image-on-amazonlinux-Ansible/README.md

  60  mock2                    available    [ =stable ]
  61  dnsmasq2.85              available    [ =stable ]
  ```
-Once the installation completed.
-Please check the version throught the below command.
+Use the below command to check the ansible version.

 ```
 [ec2-user@ip-172-31-38-22 ~]$ ansible --version